shri071/Hypothesis-Generation-for-Materials-Discovery-and-Design-Using-Goal-Driven-and-Constraint-Guided-LLM/README.md

 Description of ACCELMAT Framework:

-Hypotheses Generation Agent (HGA):
-Given the Goal Statement and Constraints, the
-HGA generates multiple hypotheses, accom- panied by reasoning for each.
+Hypotheses Generation Agent (HGA): Given the Goal Statement and Constraints, the HGA generates multiple hypotheses, accompanied by reasoning for each.
 This agent is powered by GPT-4o.
-The prompts used for
-HGA are provided in Appendix C.3.
+The prompts used for HGA are provided in Appendix C.3.